Protecting your Model Cars - Trains - and Planes

 Building model cars, trains, planes, and other vehicles have always been a fairly popular hobby.
 In the old days, people would have to make the pieces of their model themselves.
 They would often whittle small pieces of wood down into cars and other vehicles.
 Today, however, many companies mass produce plastic and metal models that can easily be put together and painted by people of all skill levels.
 Many people still enjoy building these models, and many fathers take their sons to the hobby shop to buy new models that they build together.

 But after putting hours of work into one of these models, the last thing you’d want is for it to get knocked off the table or shelf and break.
-You need to make certain that your models are protected.
+You need to make certain that your models are protected with a custom car cover.
 Otherwise, you could lose all of your hard work.

 - Model Building Guide – a basic introduction to model cars